 - Parallel execution of the test with an accompanying reduction in time.

-Initially, Sauce Labs developed a cross-platform open-source tool to automate their native mobile apps.
-It’s known that this is one of the most demanded frameworks which allows testing several devices at once.
+Initially, Sauce Labs developed a cross-platform open-source tool to automate website testing for their native mobile apps.
+It’s known that this is one of the most demanded frameworks from arsenal of dedicated QA team, which allows testing several devices at once.
 Moreover, it is used for different web apps, including native and hybrid ones.
 And if just a few updates ago Appium supported web apps only, then now it is suitable for desktop apps.

 As for Appium features and advantages, then they are as follows:

 - Strong community.

 - Parallel testing.

 - Support for many programming languages, including